By JP Miller

 When asked about their experiences of collaborating with peers, Daniel, in ninth grade said, “Collaborating with my teammates went well since even if I did mess up, they helped me look for a different way to solve it.”

-My team was able to pivot from postponing an in-person immersive program to deploying our first virtual classroom in five business days by pulling together, adapting rapidly and engaging in proactive conversations.
+My team was able to pivot from postponing an in-person immersive program to deploying our first virtual classroom in ten business days by pulling together, adapting rapidly and engaging in proactive conversations.
 We united for a common purpose during this time of social distancing to accomplish something bigger than ourselves for the enrichment of ten brilliant students that have now proven to themselves that they can have a future in STEM professions.

 Given the state of events, it appears as though we’ll be offering additional virtual experiences this summer and I’m thrilled for the possibilities of what our students will be able to create.